aadityapurani/crypto-a-day/resources/calc-3.md

 d = (| v x PQ |) / |v|
 ```

+### 2 lines passing through one point

+We know scaffold equation of line
+p0 + tv

+Here, v should be found in a way, we get dot product result to 0. and then p0 will be the point provided.

 ### Equation of plane in 3-dimensions
 Likewise v, n is a vector which is always orthogonal / normal to the plane.
 Po(x0,y0,z0) and n = <a,b,c>
 ```